 While in the United Kingdom, it is the knife culture, in the United States of America, students go to schools prepared with guns as if going to fight in Iraq.
 In many of the random gun attacks in schools in the US, many teachers and students alike have lost their lives needlessly.

-There is need for extra protection in a society that is becoming increasingly dangerous.
+There is the need for extra protection in a society that is becoming increasingly dangerous.
 This is necessary when drugs are readily available on the streets, while wayward school kids get high on cheap drugs.
 The lives of the teachers are in the hands of “stoned” students.

 Here is hoping that more efforts would be made by various agencies to protect the teachers in the classrooms.
-Obviously the education of children would be affected when teachers start looking over their shoulders while performing their duties.
+Obviously, the education of children would be affected when teachers start looking over their shoulders while performing their duties.

 PUBLISHED IN THE SUNDAY VANGUARD AUGUST 23 2015 CLICK HERE